Why Chronic Pain Needs a Different Approach: Understanding the 3 Types of Pain

 The physical exam includes sensory testing to determine if the nervous system is hypersensitive and to assess the accuracy of sensory perception.

 Treatment includes reducing sensitivity and re-educating the nervous system to improve the ability to accurately detect and interpret sensory information.
-This involves Pain Neuroscience Education, sensory discrimination training, graded motor imagery, and graded exposure to sensory system activators.
+This involves Pain Neuroscience Education, sensory discrimination training, sensory integration practices, graded motor imagery, and graded exposure to sensory system activators.

 Because neuroplastic pain is a form of nervous system dysregulation or dysautonomia, it is important to restore safety to the nervous system so the alarm is not so easily activated.